datavzrd/datavzrd.github.io/src/docs/configuration.rst

      - Specifies whether the column in the plot-view should include a legend or not.
      - false
      - true, false
+   * - :ref:`spell`
+     - Uses a datavzrd spell to configure the column.
+Any other defitions for the column will be overwritten by the spell.
+     -
+     -

 Example: